Gankare/portfolio/ScrapBattle/README.md

 ---

 ## *Why this demo was made*
 This little project was mainly for practicing VR game development.
 We did a couple of projects like this while working at VR World.
-Not many people at this internship were motivated to work, so I ended up doing most of this and the other projects myself.
+Not many people at this internship were motivated to work, so I ended up doing most of the work on this and the other projects myself.

 ---